Ficool

 "Mistress Alana, food is ready!"
 Augustus announced.

-Alana phased through the ceiling, floating gracefully next to zero.
+Alana phased through the ceiling, floated gracefully next to Zero.

 "Mm, times have really changed.
 Everything is so advanced now," she mused, her eyes scanning the room.